-STATE OF) COUNTY OF) ss.

-I, the undersigned, a Notary Public, in and for the County and State aforesaid, do hereby certify that, personally known to me to be the of ACHIEVE LIFE SCIENCES, INC., a Delaware corporation, and personally known to me to be the same person whose name is subscribed to the foregoing instrument, appeared before me this day in person and acknowledged that in such capacity of said corporation being authorized so to do, (s)he executed the foregoing instrument on behalf of said corporation, by subscribing the name of such corporation by himself/herself as such officer, as a free and voluntary act, and as the free and voluntary act and deed of said corporation, for the uses and purposes therein set forth.

-GIVEN under my hand and official seal this day of, 2017.

-(print notary's name) Notary Public in and for the State of residing at My commission expires:
+STATE OF ) COUNTY OF ) ss. ) LIFE SCIENCES, INC., a Delaware corporation, and personall his day in person and acknowledged that in such capacity of sa y known to me to be to aid corporation being oresaid, do hereby certify that, personally known to me to be theof ACHIEVE the same person whose name is subscribed to the foregoing instrument, appeared before me authorized so to do, (s)he executed the foregoing instrument on behalf of said corporation, the and voluntary act, and as the free and voluntary act and deed of said corporation, for the GIVEN under my hand and official seal this day of, 2017. (print notary's name) Notary Public in and for the State of residing at My commission expires: 5219070.4 38